by Texas Homesteader ~

 We have many Bois d’Arc trees (aka: Osage Orange trees) on our Northeast Texas property.
 I guess I’ve always just assumed people throughout the U.S. had them on their property too.

 They grow wild here and we have several trees scattered throughout our property.

 Isn’t it funny when you’ve lived somewhere all your life you just naturally assume others across the country enjoy all the same stuff you do.
 Enjoying the same food, seeing the same plants and birds?

-But here on the blog I’ve been surprised that readers say they’ve never seen nor heard of the Bois d’Arc tree. (pronounced bō-ˌdä(r)k).
-They pretty much grow wild here and we have these trees scattered throughout our property.
-I love ’em, so I thought I’d write a little about these magnificent trees and how they’re used.
+But here on my website I’ve been surprised to hear readers say they’ve never seen nor heard of the Bois d’Arc tree. (pronounced bō-ˌdä(r)k).

 When I was growing up we called them Horse-Apple Trees, but they’re also known as Osage Orange or Hedge Apple.